Key Takeaways

 Shortlist two to three providers

-Use your priority area as a first-level filter and narrow to providers that perform well on your chosen lens while meeting your baseline coverage needs.
+Use your priority area as a first-level filter.
+Narrow to providers that perform well on your chosen criteria and meet your baseline coverage needs.
 Washington's business market is varied: a Whatcom County raspberry grower, a South Seattle auto detailer and a Redmond SaaS startup carry different risk profiles, operate under different exposure conditions and buy insurance differently.

 Washington general liability costs shift based on industry classification, payroll size and where in the state you operate.
 A provider that prices well for one type of operation may not for another.
 Before moving forward, confirm each shortlisted provider actively writes policies for your business profile.